tusharmishra288/Bank-Customer-Churn-Prediction/README.md

 The model was converted into an API using streamlit and deployed in Heroku.

-The API takes input through an form built using streamlit and then make predictions in form of probabilites of whether a customer will stay in the bank or not.
+The API takes input through an form built using streamlit and then make predictions in form of probabilites of whether a customer will stay in bank or not.

 API link - https://bank-customer-churn-app.herokuapp.com/